Overview

 .

-For patient who find it difficult to handle toothbrush, you may
+For a person who find it difficult to handle toothbrush, you may

 improvise by enlarging a toothbrush handle with wrapping tape or